Moldova's Constitutional Court says president can dissolve parliament | Politics

-Moldova's Constitutional Court ruled on Thursday that President Maia Sandu can dissolve the parliament.
+Moldova's Constitutional Court ruled on Thursday that President Maia Sandu can dissolve the country's parliament.

-Sandu has previously accused the parliament of trying to sabotage her leadership and is pushing to hold a parliamentary election, which she has said is needed to give her more power to fight corruption and tackle the coronavirus pandemic.
+Sandu, who has previously accused the parliament of trying to sabotage her leadership, is pushing to hold a parliamentary election, saying it is needed to give her more power to fight corruption and tackle the coronavirus pandemic.
+Sandu has said a majority of Moldovans want an early parliamentary vote.

+Sandu's pro-Russian predecessor, Igor Dodon, urged that the court's decision not be recognized and demanded the resignation of the judges, saying there was an attempt at a "constitutional coup".
+Confrontation between Sandu and the opposition-dominated parliament escalated when the assembly twice refused to consider Sandu's nominees for the post of prime minister.

+The president is allowed constitutionally to dissolve parliament if it twice fails to appoint a new government within the space of 45 days.
+Moldova has been beset by instability and corruption scandals in recent years, including the disappearance of $1 billion from the banking system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)